 This incredibly popular piece of travel gear is essential for a variety of reasons – whether you are checking a bag or just carrying on your luggage.
 They can also be used for road trips – for all of the same reasons listed below.

-- Packing cubes operate like a compression bag – everything, including bulky items, gets pushed together more compactly, so you’ll have more room for your belongings.
+- Packing cubes can operate like a compression bag – everything, including bulky items, gets pushed together more compactly, so you’ll have more room for your belongings.
+Not all packing cubes are compression bags, however.
+You’ll need to look specifically for compression packing cubes if that’s the functionality you are looking for.

 - Cubes can also be used to separate out outfits for different portions of your vacation on long trips.
 For instance, when we traveled on our Adventures by Disney trip to England and France, we stayed in three different hotels.
 I only pulled out the packing cubes I needed for each stay, making it much easier to pack and unpack.